 How much will the home equity lender let you borrow?

-The loan amount offered to you will vary from one lender to the next because each company defines its unique loan amount range and set of criteria.
+The loan amount offered to you will vary from one lender to the next because each company defines its unique range of loan amounts and set of lending criteria.
 According to the Federal Trade Commission, most loans max out at around 85% of your available equity.
-However, the amount you can get will also depend on personal factors such as your credit report, income, etc. Again, it’s a good idea to get quotes from a few lenders to find out what loan amounts are available to you.
-Then, you can pick the one that best suits your needs.
+However, the amount you can get will also depend on personal factors.
+These include your credit report, income, and so on.

 What is the home equity lender’s funding time?